vishnuroshan/super-tic-tac-toe/docs/README.md

-# 🧠 Super Tic Tac Toe - Technical Documentation
+# 🧠 Uber XO - Technical Documentation

-Welcome to the internal technical documentation for **Super Tic Tac Toe**.
+Welcome to the internal technical documentation for **Uber XO**.
 This project is a modern, AI-assisted take on the classic game, built to support both local and online multiplayer with an emphasis on clean architecture, type safety, and responsive UX.

 ---

 ## 📁 Project Overview

-A real-time multiplayer web game inspired by **Super Tic Tac Toe** (a 3x3 grid of mini 3x3 boards).
+A real-time multiplayer web game inspired by **Uber XO** (a 3x3 grid of mini 3x3 boards).
 Players must win mini-boards to claim macro-board victory.
 Built for fun and learning, this is a fully vibe-coded project using ChatGPT & Claude, deployed on Vercel.

 **Live URL**: [super-tic-tac-toe-three.vercel.app](https://super-tic-tac-toe-three.vercel.app)